JoseAntonioSiguenza/Composites-Property-Prediction/README.md

 # Composites-Property-Prediction
-Code available to reproduce results
+Code available to reproduce results of research work at CIDNA